Akjo03/Akjo03/README.md

 - 📸 Photography
 - 🗺️ Travelling the world

-### I'm currently getting into...
+### I'm currently learning/getting into...
 - 👨‍💻 Programming with Rust
+- 🎵 Creating music with Reaper
+- ㊗️ Learning Japanese
 - 🎥 Video Editing
-- 🦾 Adobe Suite (Photoshop, Premiere Pro, After Effects, Illustrator, XD, etc.)

 ### How you can reach me: